AitorVelez/Dev-Platformer-Game/README.md

 * A or D while falling if you have a wall in your left or right to slide down.
 * W key to jump while sliding walls.
 * W/A/S/D to move Up/Left/Down/Right with god mode.
-* P to hit enemies.
+* SPACE to hit enemies.
 P while falling makes a flying kick.

 ## Innovation

 * F7  Lower the music volume

 * F8  Pump up the music volume

+## Gameplay Video

+<iframe width="1903" height="768" src="https://www.youtube.com/embed/tLj-odpc2hA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Authors